faw21/capstone-image-privatizer/CUDA_Guide/INSTALL_CUDA.md

 ```
 $ sudo shutdown -r now
 ```
-After rebooting, type `nvidia-smi` in terminal and you will see this:
+After rebooting, your nvidia driver will successfully installed.
+Type `nvidia-smi` in terminal and you will see this:
 ![nvidia_driver](/CUDA_Guide/nvidia-driver.png)

 **Note that the field of 'CUDA Version' is only showing the current driver's CUDA compatability version, and not indicative of what CUDA is installed.**

+## Install CUDA 10.0